TedHusted/awake/awake.md/awake.md

 Liam sighs.
 “That’s a lot.
 I need to sit down.”

 “The deck has slide notes.
-You can access them over the link.”
-Noah smiles, “As I was doing just now.”
+You can access them over the link”, Noah smiles, “as I was doing just now.”

 “I don’t see a classification icon.”